 Or, you can boil the potato.
 Peel the potato, cut it into large chunks, cover it with water in a pot, bring to a simmer, and cook for 10 minutes or so until a fork easily goes through the potatoes, drain, cool, and mash.

-2 Heat the milk, whisk in mashed potato: Heat 2 cups of milk in a medium saucepan, until it is steamy, then remove from heat.
-Whisk in the salt, sugar, olive oil and the mashed potato.
+2 Heat the milk, whisk in mashed potato: Put two cups of milk into a medium saucepan with the salt and sugar.
+Heat on medium heat until the milk starts to bubble at the edges, then remove from heat.
+Stir to dissolve the salt and sugar.
+Whisk in the olive oil and the mashed potato.

-Pour into the mixing bowl of a standing mixer (or just a large bowl if you don't have a mixer), and let cool until it is still warm, but no longer hot, to the touch.
+Pour into the mixing bowl of a standing mixer (or just a large bowl if you don't have a mixer), and let cool until it is still warm, but not hot, to the touch.
 (If the mixture is too hot, it will kill the yeast in the next step.)

 (If you are using a bread machine, put the milk potato mixture, the yeast, and all of the flour into the bread machine and knead for 8 minutes, skip the next step and proceed to step 5.)

 4 Add the remaining flour and knead: Swap out the mixing paddle for the dough hook on your mixer.
 Add the remaining 3 cups (416 g) of flour and mix on medium low speed for 8 minutes.
 The dough should be rather loose and a little tacky.